seeddisperser/standard-toolkit/packages/map-toolkit/src/deckgl/base-map/map-mode-provider/README.md

 - `editing` - Editing existing features

 ### Ownership
-Each mode (except `default`) can be "owned" by a component or feature, identified by a unique owner ID.
-Once a mode is owned and entered into, other owners need authorization to change to another mode (other than `default`).
+Each mode can be "owned" by a component or feature, identified by a unique owner ID.
+Once a mode is owned and entered into, other owners need authorization to change modes.
+Only the current mode owner can return to `default` mode without authorization - non-owners must request authorization.

 ### Authorization Flow
-When a component requests to change from a mode owned by another component (other than `default`), an authorization request is triggered.
+When a component requests to change from a mode owned by another component, an authorization request is triggered.
 The current mode's owner must approve or reject the request.
+This applies to all mode changes, including switching to the `default` mode, unless the requester is the current mode owner.

 ## Basic Usage